AppleGreen Cottage

 No serger?
 Easy solution!
 You can sew this baby knot headband with your home sewing machine or serger.

-Supplies to sew a Diy baby headband
+You'll need this to sew a diy baby headband:

 • jersey, knit fabric: 22" x 5" (56 x 12 cm) for the smallest size, 26" x 5" (66 x 12 cm) for the largest size